ericnewton/loggo/INSTALL.md

 	ln -s /some/location/loggo-bigjar.jar share/hadoop/common/lib

-Note that kafka needs to be running on "kafka-host" to begin accepting the log messages.
+Note that kafka needs to be running on the kafka hosts to begin accepting the log messages.
+Remember to make these changes to all the hosts running hadoop.

 Accumulo:
 ---------